 The Works with Nest store lists all the available devices and what Nest functions are included.

 Nest versus the competition

 Because Nest works across many different smart home genres, it's fighting rivals across multiple fronts.
-Ring, Netatmo, Canary, Somfy and Elgato are all doing similar stuff with multiple devices and on the Works With Nest front, it's obviously going up against HomeKit and Alexa too.
+Ring, Netatmo, Ecobee, Canary, Somfy and Elgato are all doing similar stuff with multiple devices and on the Works with Nest front, it's obviously going up against HomeKit and Alexa too.

 From a camera perspective, check out our guide to the best smart security cameras to see how Nest fares against its competition, and also check out our smart security systems hub for news, guides and reviews.